Eigenvalues of Cayley graphs: Eigenvalues of Cayley graphs

 In 1969, Petersdorf and Sachs \cite{PetersdorfS69} proved that for any vertex-transitive graph $G$ with degree $k$ and order $n$, if $n$ is odd then $k$ is the only simple eigenvalue of $G$, and if $n$ is even then any simple eigenvalue of $G$ is contained in the set $\{2i-k: 0 \le i \le k\}$.
 This result was strengthened by Sachs and Stiebitz \cite{SachsM82} in the follow way.

-\begin{thm} \emph{(\cite[Theorem 13]{SachsM82})} Let $G$ be a vertex-transitive graph with degree $k$ and order $n = 2^e m$, $m$ being odd.
+\begin{thm} \emph{(\cite[Theorem 13]{SachsM82})} Let $G$ be a vertex-transitive graph, loops and parallel edges being allowed, with degree $k$ and order $n = 2^e m$, where $m$ is odd.
 If $e = 0$, then $k$ is the only simple eigenvalue of $G$; if $e=1$, then $G$ has at most one simple eigenvalue other than $k$, and moreover it is of the form $4i-k$ for some $i \in \{0, 1, \ldots, (k-1)/2\}$ if it exists; if $e \ge 2$, then $G$ has at most $2^e$ simple eigenvalues including $k$, and each of them is contained in the set $\{2i-k: 0 \le i \le k\}$. \end{thm}

-Several other interesting results on simple eigenvalues of (directed or undirected) vertex-transitive graphs have also been proved in \cite{SachsM82}.
-We present a few of them for undirected graphs in the following.
+Several other interesting results on simple eigenvalues of (directed or undirected) vertex-transitive graphs have also been proved in \cite{SachsM82, SachsM83}.
+In the following we present a few of them for undirected graphs possibly with loops and parallel edges.
 Let $\Ga$ be a permutation group of degree $n$.
 Then each element $g \in \Ga$ corresponds to a permutation matrix $P_g$.
 Denote by $z(\Ga)$ the number of vectors $\bx = (x_1, \ldots, x_n)^T$ with $x_1 = 1$ such that for every $g \in \Ga$ there is a number $a_{g}(\bx)$ with $P_{g} \bx = a_{g}(\bx) \bx$.